The impact of memory on learning sequence-to-sequence tasks: A model for sequence-to-sequence tasks

 \section{A model for sequence-to-sequence tasks}

 We first describe a latent variable model for seq2seq tasks, which we call the Stochastic Switching-Ornstein-Uhlenbeck (SSOU) model.
-This model was introduced recently in biophysics~\cite{tucci2022modelling} to describe the spontaneous oscillations of the tip of hair-cell bundles in the ear of the bullfrog.
+This model was introduced recently in biophysics to describe experimental recordings of the spontaneous oscillations of the tip of hair-cell bundles in the ear of the bullfrog~\cite{tucci2022modeling}.
+Furthermore, a simplified variant of the model with exponential waiting times has also been fruitfully explored in the experimental context to describe the relaxation oscillations of colloidal particles in switching optical traps~\cite{pietzonka2017finite,di2023variance}.

 We consider observable sequences $\bX = (X_t)$ which are described by a one-dimensional stochastic process whose dynamics is driven by an autonomous latent stochastic process $\bC = (C_t)$ and a Gaussian white noise that is independent to $C_t$.
 Here and in the following we index sequences by a time variable~$t\ge 0$, and use bold letters such as $\bX$ to denote sequences, or trajectories.
 A sequence of length $T$ can be sampled from the stochastic differential equation

 with $t\in [0,T-1]$.
-Here, $\dd B_t$ is the increment of the Wiener process in $[t,t+\dd t]$, with $\langle \dd B_t \rangle=0$ and $\left\langle (\dd B_t) (\dd B_{t'}) \right\rangle=\delta(t-t')dt$.
+Here, $\mathrm{d} B_t$ is the increment of the Wiener process in $[t,t+\mathrm{d} t]$, with $\langle \mathrm{d} B_t \rangle=0$ and $\left\langle (\mathrm{d} B_t) (\mathrm{d} B_{t'}) \right\rangle=\delta(t-t')\mathrm{d} t$.
 The angled brackets $\langle \cdot \rangle$ indicate an average over the noise process.
 We denote the parameters $D>0$ and $\kappa>0$ as diffusion coefficient and trap stiffness for reasons described below.

+We employ this setup as a seq2seq learning task where we aim to reconstruct the hidden sequence of trap positions~$\bC$ given a sequence of particle positions $\bX$, see~\cref{fig:dynamics} for an illustration.
+The key idea in our model is to let the location of the potential $C_t$ alternate in a stochastic manner between the two positions $C_0=\{-1, 1\}$.
+The waiting time $\tau$ spent in each of these two positions is drawn from the waiting-time distribution $\psi_k(\tau)$.
+For a generic choice of $\psi_k(\tau)$, the process $C_t$ -- and hence $X_t$ -- is non-Markovian and has a memory.
+Here, we use a one-parameter family of gamma distributions (defined in \cref{eq:waitingtimes} below), which allows us to quantitatively control the degree of memory in the sequence of tokens $\bC$ in a simple manner; we discuss this in detail in \cref{sec:quantifying-non-markiovanity}.